If you’re an ATV enthusiast, you might have wondered about the battery voltage of your quad.

 The Best ATV Battery

-The best ATV battery is a sealed ATV battery, as the price, power, and ease of maintenance makes it the best all around option.
+The best ATV battery is a sealed battery, as the price, power, and ease of maintenance makes it the best all around option.

-If you want something even better, a lithium ATV battery is even better, but it can cost more and requires more things to be aware of when charging and using it.
+If you want something even better, a lithium battery is even better, but it can cost more and requires more things to be aware of when charging and using it.

 - Only buy 12-volt lithium batteries that have a battery management system (BMS).
 These batteries charge each cell at a time, and it’s important you have a BMS to protect each cell from overcharging, as it can explode.